 Residency Rules

-Generally, applicants must be UK residents living in England (or other devolved nations, depending on regional rules).
-Non-UK or EU students often aren’t eligible for most elements, barring some exceptions like clinical placements.
+Generally, applicants must be UK residents studying in England (or the relevant devolved UK nation, depending on regional arrangements).
+Students from outside the UK and EU typically aren’t eligible for most elements of the fund, though some exceptions exist for specific circumstances, such as certain clinical placement requirements.

 Timing Matters